Negotiating a Real Estate Commission

 Multiple Listings With the Same Seller

 Reducing commissions in exchange for a number of exclusive listings from the same seller depends on:

 - Market mobility

 If all three of those variables are in the agent's favor, it's easier to negotiate with an agent.
 Still, if your agent is a top producer, with a strong income stream, they may not budge.

 Agents Who Control Neighborhoods

-Agents who do a ton of business every year in specific areas typically discount a point here and there.
+Agents who do much of their business in specific areas will typically discount a point here and there.
 These are agents who might ask for a higher commission but quickly agree to lower fees if there is competition from another agent.

-If you like an agent who has quoted you a higher commission but interviewed a second who agreed to do the job for less, call back the first agent and offer the second agent's fee.
+If you like an agent who has quoted you a higher commission but interviewed a second who agreed to do the job for less, call the first agent and offer the second agent's fee.
 Explain why.
-Bear in mind, too, that the adage: you get what you pay for is very often true.
-Don't get so hung up on commissions that you lose sight of hiring the very best agent you can possibly find.